fushengstat/MetaGIM/README.md

 install.packages("Your directory/MetaGIM_1.0.0.zip", repos = NULL, type = "win.binary")

 # Example
-The user can run the script "test.R" as an example to check the metagim package.
+The user can run the script "test.R" as an example to check the MetaGIM package.